-U-Boot is the tool recommended as the bootloader.
+U-Boot is the tool recommended as the bootloader for i.MX 6 and i.MX 7.
 U-Boot must be loaded onto a device to be able to boot from it.
 U-Boot images are board-specific and can be configured to support booting from different sources.

-The pre-built or Yocto Project default bootloader names start with the name of the bootloader followed by the name of the platform and board and followed by the name of the device that this image is configured to boot from: u-boot-[platform] [board]\[machine configuration].imx.
+The pre-built or Yocto Project default bootloader names start with the name of the bootloader followed by the name of the platform and board and followed by the name of the device that this image is configured to boot from: imx-boot-[platform] [board][machine_configuration].bin.
 If no boot device is specified, it boots from SD/MMC.

-The manufacturing tool can be used to load U-Boot onto all devices.
+The manufacturing tool can be used to load U-Boot onto all devices with i.MX 6 and i.MX 7.
 U-Boot can be loaded directly onto an SD card using the Linux dd command.
 U-Boot can be used to load a U-Boot image onto some other devices.